-None.
-Once a plant is infected it cannot be cured.
-However, passage through somatic embryogenesis has been shown to produce virus-free clones from CSSV infected donor plants (Quainoo et al. 2008).
-Like most plant viral diseases, the disease can be contained or prevented if healthy plants are isolated within barriers of CSSV-immune crops.
+There has not been any effective cure for the virus in infected cocoa plants over the years.
+Once a cocoa plant becomes infected it cannot be cured but remains systemically infected unless it is removed or dead.
+However, passage through somatic embryogenesis has been shown to reduce the viral load though further research is needed to establish whether or not this technique can be used to completely eliminate CSSV (Quainoo et al. 2008, Edward and Wetten 2016).
+Like most plant viral diseases, the disease can be largely contained or prevented if healthy plants are isolated within barriers of CSSV-immune crops.